janosmiko/nvim-gitstatus/README.md

 - `hl: string` (optional) - The highlight group to use, which is one of the
   following:

-  - A hex code of the form `"#rrggbb"`.
+  - A hex code of the form `#rrggbb`.
-  - The name of a highlight group.
+  - The name of a highlight group, such as `Normal`, or `MiniIconsYellow`, etc., if you use [mini.icons](https://github.com/echasnovski/mini.icons).
     Only the foreground colour of the highlight group is used.

   The second option is preferred, as it adapts to different colour schemes.